About Huliau Youth Leaders

 5. Be recognized & rewarded for your work!

-Students earning the most points in the three categories and overall will be recognized for their work at our annual film festival at the end of the school year.
+Students earning the most points will be recognized for their work at our annual film festival at the end of the school year.
 Our filmmaking students will be doing short film projects to highlight the Youth Leaders work throughout the year.
-Maui Huliau will also organize a few special trips and fun opportunities throughout the year for students who have earned a certain number of Huliau points.
+Maui Huliau will also organize a least one special trip or fun opportunity during spring semester for students who have earned a certain number of Huliau points.

 Huliau Youth Leaders Student-Led Projects